discos/escs-med/source/machines.rst

     * :ref:`escsRemote`: the node running VNC servers for accessing the system
     * :ref:`escsConsole`: the node providing access to the system by operators for accessing the system, will have **IDL** and **QuickLook** tools installed
+    * :ref:`roachserver`: the node providing services for roach control
+    * :ref:`escsStorage`: the high performance storage attached to the 10GBE network

 .. toctree::
    escsmaster